-If you wish to book your own independent hostel we will offer you a discount of 10 dollars per person on the price of the trip.
-You can use this money to pay for an alternative hostel.
+If you wish to book your own independent hotel we will offer you a discount of 10 dollars per person on the price of the trip.
+You can use this money to pay for an alternative hotel.

 Can I change my return train ticket from Aguas Calientes to Ollantaytambo for an earlier one?